 We explain the difference between gammon and ham, how to prepare and cook them, plus share serving suggestions.
 Read on to find your new favourite recipe…

 To some, snaffling a cold cut of ham from the fridge is one of the high points of the festive season - even a simply boiled joint is majestic in its hefty pink stature.
 Once glazed and studded in decorative cloves you have a real feast on your hands.
 And the best bit is that it just keeps on giving – even a small ham joint will keep a household in sandwiches for up to five days.

 A gammon isn’t just for Christmas, either – it’s good investment all year round, from picnic season, to birthday parties and New Year’s Eve.
 Glaze it and watch the masses flock…

-We’ve picked our favourite ways to serve ham, but first our food editor Caroline Hire explains a few things:
+We’ve picked our favourite ways to serve ham, but first chef Caroline Hire explains a few things:

 "To make your Christmas ‘ham’ you’ll need to buy a gammon – choose, smoked or unsmoked, on or off the bone according to your recipe and preference."